ghilesZ/picasso/README.md

 Picasso is an Abstract element drawing library which provides several ways of drawing abstract element.

-Visualization of abstract element poses two practical be annoying:
+Visualization of abstract element poses two practical problems:
 - abstract elements may be unbounded, are generally defined on more than 2 dimensions, thus rendering them in a 2d context can be difficult.
 - managing graphical libraries can be really painful (especially in OCaml) and requires unnecessary efforts.